CRAFTING AT THE COTTAGE

 I was on a rather extended trip to Canada when I taught myself paper cutting.
 I needed to send birthday cards and gifts home and these hand cut panels were perfect.
 I had plenty of time on my hands, a ‘Dollar Store’ in the town, (great for paper and foam board) and a scalpel.

-I was asked to teach at Art in Action a couple of years ago and was given a stand to sell my stuff from – what stuff though?
-Most of my makes are for friends and I didn’t make things en masse, but my paper cuts were well-liked so I took the plunge and designed, cut and had printed five greetings cards, tea towels and a limited edition of giclee prints.
+I was asked to teach at Art in Action a few years ago and was given a stand to sell my stuff from – what stuff though?
+Most of my makes were for friends and I didn’t make things en masse, but my paper cuts were well-liked so I took the plunge and designed, cut and had printed five greetings cards, a tea towel and a limited edition of giclee prints.
 They sold well and I had a great response in my visitors’ book.
-Since then I have extended the card range, and produced some specials for Christmas and had a tote bag printed.
-Visit the shop.
+Since then I have extended the card range, produced Christmas versions and have three tote bags.

 Never one to say no to creative challenge has resulted in me taking on some odd jobs including making eighty velvet scarves for the opening night of ‘Mary Poppins’ on Broadway NYC, filming a funeral for the Queen, and costume and set designing ‘Romeo and Juliet’ for our local primary school.